hoangsonww/MERN-Stack-Ecommerce-App/README.md

 # Fusion Electronics: A MERN-Stack E-commerce Application

 Welcome to **Fusion Electronics**, a **MERN-Stack E-commerce Application**!
 This project is a working demo of a full-stack web application that was built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Additionally, it also includes features such as user authentication, checkout process, product recommendations with vector search, and more!
 It aims to provide a comprehensive example of building a modern e-commerce platform, covering frontend user interface, backend server logic, database management, and integration with third-party libraries.

 <p align="center">
   <a href="https://fusion-ecommerce-app.vercel.app/" target="_blank">